 I had never done anything like this before.
-I was never brave enough to do it, or allowed myself the freedom to chase fun and fruitful pursuits such as this.
+I was never brave enough to do it, or allowed myself the freedom to chase fun and fruitful pursuits.
 But here I was, loading up the car and attempting to get the GPS to work — all by myself.
 31 years old, finally graduating to bravehood, I would meet some ladies who would open my heart up.

 Traveling Outside Of Your Comfort Zone